-The Audit Committee acts as a link between the Statutory and Internal Auditors and Board of Directors.
+The Audit Committee acts as an interface between the Statutory and Internal Auditors, the Management and the Board of Directors.
 It addresses itself to matters pertaining to adequacy, accuracy and reliability of financial statements, adequacy of provisioning of liabilities, sound working capital management analysis, time and cost overruns in implementation of projection opportunities.
 The Committee also looks into adequacy, transparency and time.